FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_setup/c_st_SentinelIntegration/t_st_Sentinel.md

           </tr>
           <tr>
              <td>Warning Threshold         </td>
              <td>Specify a percentage of the maximum file size that, when reached, triggers a warning.
 The value you enter must be an integer between 1 and 94.
 When a warning is triggered, an email is sent to the {{< SecureTransport/componentshortname  >}} administrator.
 The email message is formatted using the standard email template, <code>SentinelOverflowFileWarning.xhtml</code>, located in <code>&lt;FILEDRIVEHOME&gt;/conf/mailer-templates/</code>.
 The recipient of any warning email is the administrator specified in the <em>FTP/HTTP Startup Password Timeout Configuration</em> pane of the <strong>Setup &gt; Miscellaneous</strong> page.
-For details, see <a href="../../c_st_miscellaneousconfiguration/t_st_miscellaneousoptions#Set2" class="MCXref xref">Set the administrator’s email</a>.         </td>
+For details, see <a href="../../c_st_miscellaneousconfiguration/t_st_miscellaneousoptions#Set2">Set the administrator’s email</a>.         </td>
           </tr>
           <tr>
              <td>When Overflow File Exceeds Maximum Size         </td>